nodeworld/react-autocomplete-plugin/README.md

 ## Roadmap

-Multi select dropdown feature in Q4 2024 or Q1 2025.
+- Multi select dropdown feature in Q4 2024 or Q1 2025.
+- Extensive search - Ability to search entire object in the list

 ## Other plugins